Design Challenges for a Multi-Perspective Search Engine: Introduction

 Classical IR systems fall short at delivering responses with a diverse set of perspectives to the user query.
 Instead, they typically provide a ranked list of references to relevant but not necessarily trustworthy web documents, with limited justifications on what part(s) of the document could answer the user query \cite{metzler2021rethinking}.
 We argue that a document retrieval system should ideally be equipped with the ability to extract or generate such responses from documents conditioned on the user query.
 Furthermore, a retrieval system should recognize the semantic difference of responses in cross-document settings, and in turn organize and deliver a set of documents from diverse perspectives.
 These objectives can inherently be formulated into a suite of natural language understanding tasks \cite{chen-etal-2019-seeing, lamm2020qed}.

-The goal of this paper is to discuss and validate the users' need of \emph{direct and diverse} responses when issuing controversial, debate-worthy queries to a search engine, and examine the ideas of formulating such objectives as natural language understanding tasks, and incorporate them in a novel document retrieval paradigm.
+The goal of this paper is to discuss and validate the users' information need of \emph{direct and diverse} responses when issuing controversial, debate-worthy queries to a search engine.
+We examine the ideas of formulating such objectives as natural language understanding tasks, and incorporate them in a novel document retrieval paradigm.
 Through the lens of key design principles of a task-specific search engine \cite{rieger2009search}, we first discuss the challenges in designing such a multi-perspective search engine.
-We introduce a paradigm that revolves around the abstraction of \emph{responses}, i.e. a text segment that serves as direct answer to users, and \emph{perspectives}, the semantic implfications of the opinions expressed in a response in the context of a given user query \cite{chen-etal-2019-seeing}.
+We introduce a paradigm that revolves around the abstraction of \emph{responses}, i.e. a text segment that serves as direct answer to users, and \emph{perspectives}, the argument(s) expressed in a response in the context of a given user query \cite{chen-etal-2019-seeing}.

 To assess the utility of the proposed paradigm, we develop and demonstrate a prototype open-domain news search engine.
-Given a user query of controversial topics, The search engine retrieves news articles; identify/generate responses within the articles along with evidence paragraphs; categorize and display the responses according to their perspectives differences.
-With the prototype, we conduct a user study in comparison to Google Search.
-With the goal of understanding and uncovering the user needs related to controversial queries, we discuss and analyze the advantages/disadvantages of our prototype through the user study responses.
+Given a user query of controversial topics, the search engine retrieves news articles, identifies/generates responses within the articles along with evidence paragraphs, and categorizes the responses according to their perspectives differences.
+With the prototype, we conduct a user study in comparison to a general-purpose search engine.
+With the goal of understanding the user needs related to controversial queries, we discuss and analyze the advantages/disadvantages of our prototype through the user study responses.
 We then summarize and offer insights on the technical challenges and trade-off to cater to the specific user information needs with respect to controversial queries.
 We hope our findings will facilitate future research on this topic.